Healing from Emotional Abuse: A Journey to Self-Resilience and Recovery

 As you read this message, you might be thinking, “Denise, you don’t know him or her.
 They can change with help.”
 Maybe they can.
 In the next section, we will discuss why, for the sake of your sanity, you need to let go of the fantasy that your behavior will improve your emotional abuser.

-Another important piece of advice is acknowledging that your abuser (which is most often a friend or loved one) may not accept the new and healthier version of yourself.
-This can be a challenging truth to accept, but it is an essential part of the healing process.
+Another important thing to remember is that your abuser (often a friend or loved one) might not accept the new and healthier version of yourself.
+This can be hard to accept, but it’s crucial for your recovery.

 Speaking of support, the best and most important support you will need as you exit from the damaging influence of an abuser is self-care.
 The next section will discuss some basic ways you can prioritize your self-care.